Visa Traveler

 Exceptions

-You can use a close family member that you know very well for sponsored visas.
+You can use a close family member whom you know very well for sponsored visas.
 Example: Siblings, spouse, parents, kids, etc.

 —